tferrari92/automate-all-the-things/README.md

 Now that's everything is set, we will finally deploy our infra!

 It's mainly the networking resources and the EKS cluster.
-If you want to know exactly what is being deployed, you can check the [terraform files](/terraform/aws).
+EXPLICAR LO DEL AWS LOAD BALANCER Y COMO FUNCIONA COMO INGRESS If you want to know exactly what is being deployed, you can check the [terraform files](/terraform/aws).

 ### **Instructions**